 Montgomery Hall: Completed in 1970 and named in honor of Dr. Riley B. Montgomery ’19, president of the College from 1936-1949.

 Non-discrimination statement: The entire statement (below, in italic) should be used in all publications used for external audiences.
-The independent clause immediately preceding the bracketed clause may be used for internal publications when brevity is necessary: Lynchburg College does not discriminate on the basis of race, religion, disability, gender, gender preference, or national or ethnic origin [and complies with the requirements of the Americans with Disabilities Act (call ext.
+The independent clause immediately preceding the bracketed clause may be used for internal publications when brevity is necessary: University of Lynchburg does not discriminate on the basis of race, religion, disability, gender, gender preference, or national or ethnic origin [and complies with the requirements of the Americans with Disabilities Act (call ext.
 8419 for information)].

 Observatory: See “Belk Observatory.”

 Omicron Delta Kappa leadership honor society (may also be listed as ODK or Omicron Delta Kappa): The University of Lynchburg chapter was chartered February 1997.
 Co-founding presidents were junior international relations student M. Grace Nash ’06 and senior English major Rodney Young ’97.